SteloxOS/Pake/README.md

         ...
     ```

-To execute the `build` target, assuming that code is put into a file called `Pakefile`, run `./pake.py Pakefile build`
+To execute the `build` target, assuming that code is put into a file called `Pakefile.py`, run `./pake.py Pakefile.py build`